DNA-and-Natural-Algorithms-Group/FPEI/README.md

 # Setup
 For linux:
 - Download and install the requirements.
 - Set the system environment variables to point NUPACKHOME to the folder where NUPACK is installed.
-For example, in openSUSE, you can use the following command: ' export NUPACKHOME=path/to/NUPACK3.0.4 '.
+For example, in openSUSE, you can run : ' export NUPACKHOME=path/to/NUPACK3.0.4 '.
 To verify that the NUPACKHOME is correctly set, run ' echo $NUPACKHOME '.
 - Clone our software directory into your workspace.
 - In the  multistrand_modified directory,
   - Build Multistrand by running ' make clean ' and then ' make '.
 Upon successful  building of  Multistrand you should get a message such as "Multistrand is now built. ... ".